Moonstone: Properties, Facts and Photos

 More About Moonstone

 Moonstone has a long history and has been used as a gemstone for thousands of years.
-Scholars believe a white moonstone was the third stone in the second row in the biblical garment known as the high priest breastplate.
+Scholars believe that a white moonstone was the third stone in the second row in the biblical garment known as the high priest breastplate.

 The Romans used moonstone in jewellery and believed it was moonlight in a magical solid form.
 It was especially revered during a full moon.